 Storage procedures are outlined in this chapter.
-These are general guidelines to follow before longer periods such as over the winter in colder climates.
+These are general guidelines to follow before longer periods such as over the winter in colder/freezing climates.
 Be sure to familiarize yourself with all relevant information in the owner's sachet.

 Special winterization procedures are necessary for the boat equipment and systems.
 Use the enclosed checklists to help you identify areas of concern and maintenance.
 Call a Regal dealer or marine professional for further information regarding storage/maintenance procedures.

-Also, more specific information can be found in the engine manufacturers owners manual.
+Also, more specific information can be found in the engine manufacturer's owners manual and on line via equipment vendor web-sites.